chet-ag09/termy/README.md

 # termy
-a python lib that provide a simple UI for the terminal
+a python lib that provide a simple UI for the terminal.